-Now there’s a fish you may not have considered smoking – the classic carp fish.
+Carp is a type of fish you may not have considered smoking.

-The only thing this guide doesn’t help you with is how to catch the fish.
+By following this guide, you will surely be surprised at how good carp can taste.
+This guide only doesn’t help you with catching the fish.
 For that, you are on your own!

-A common misconception is that because these freshwater fish live in the mud, they taste like mud.
-That was a family member’s complaint
+A common misconception is that because these freshwater fish live in the mud, they taste like mud, a family member complained.

 How to Clean Carp Fish